What Is eNPS? Score, Calculation, Benchmarks, Tips

 -

-Collect feedback from Detractors: Collect qualitative feedback to better understand their concerns and pain points.
-When feasible, utilize methods such as one-on-one meetings, anonymous suggestions, and follow-up listening events for comprehensive insights to address their concerns.
+Collect Feedback from Detractors: Collect qualitative feedback to better understand their concerns and pain points.
+Pair the eNPS question with open-ended follow-ups such as:

 -